 A jaw that’s too small, too large, or crooked can cause problems with chewing, speaking, breathing, and even sleeping.
 The shape of your jaws also affects the way your face looks.
 This sheet helps you understand how the teeth and jaws work.
 It also describes common jaw problems that may need treatment.

 Bones are the framework for the face.
 The size and position of facial bones determine how well the teeth fit together.
 Together, the positions of the jaws and teeth affect chewing, speaking, and the working of the jaw joint.
-The jaws also hold and support soft tissues, such as the muscles, lips, and tongue.
+The jaws also hold and support soft tissues, like the muscles, lips, and tongue.
 And of course the jaws and teeth are factors in the face’s shape and appearance.

-How the Jaws Work
+How the jaws work

 The lower jaw holds the tongue, which moves freely as you speak and eat.
 The upper jaw shapes the floor of the nasal cavity, allowing normal airflow.
 Normally, muscles are evenly developed on both sides of the face.

 Some common jaw alignment problems are described below.
 It’s also common to have a combination of these problems.

 Lower jaw too far back.
 When the lower jaw is too far back (retrognathia), biting can be difficult.
 The chin appears weak or receding.

 Lower jaw too far forward.
 A lower jaw that is too far forward (prognathia) causes the chin to protrude.
 Lower teeth may jut outward to overlap the upper teeth.